Sunbaked-Bricks/app/README.md

 - [Enable developer mode](https://developer.android.com/studio/debug/dev-options)

+You will only need to reach step 3 of the flutter installation to upload the dev version of the application to your device.
-After completing these steps, plug your desired device into your computer and select it as your development device in the editor before running.
+After completing these steps, plug your desired device into your computer and select it as your development device on the option in the bottom right corner of the VS code editor before running the code.

+### Raw apk dowload:
+Or download the apk builds from the github

 ## Application Description